brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Arctic**

+This was in a really intense movie about how fucking cold it can get in the Arctic, and how scary it is to be crashed there.
+I like to think that this is somehow an extension of the Hannibal universe, and that in order to escape capture he became a pilot.

 **Avengers:Endgame**

 This was like three movies jammed into one.
 It was fine, but I hope they stop doing the massive super hero stuff for a while.